 Concurrent Degree Programs

-Students who wish to examine the law in an interdisciplinary context may arrange to earn a J.D. degree at Berkeley Law School and a master's degree in another school or department on the Berkeley campus.
+Students who wish to examine the law in an interdisciplinary context may arrange to pursue a J.D. degree at Berkeley Law School and a master's degree in another school or department on the Berkeley campus.

 A Juris Doctor degree and a master's degree from another department or school can be earned in four years.
 The law school requires students to be here for their full first year and strongly suggests that students complete the first two years of law school before leaving for another program.
 The law school also prefers that students be enrolled here in their final semester.
 Whether students choose to start at the Law School or in their master's program is up to them, although it is a good idea to talk to the Dean of Students about the planned curriculum and schedule.
 Note that concurrent J.D.-Ph.D. programs are not available because the required completion time exceeds the four years allowed for a concurrent program.
 Separate application and admission to both departments is required.
 Applications either may be submitted concurrently to both schools or departments in the same year or they can be submitted sequentially, one year after the other.
 Applications to the law school are welcome from students who are in their first year in one of the other participating schools or departments.